What Makes a Breed Good for First-Time Owners?

 Size: 20-30 pounds | Energy: Moderate to high | Lifespan: 10-15 years

 Beagles are sturdy, cheerful, and endlessly curious.
-They are pack-oriented dogs that generally get along well with other dogs and children.
-Their compact size makes them manageable for new owners, and their food motivation makes training straightforward.
+They're pack-oriented dogs.
+They generally get along great with other dogs and kids.
+Their compact size makes them manageable, and their sturdy build holds up to roughhousing.
+Their intense food motivation makes basic obedience straightforward.

-Considerations: Beagles are scent hounds, which means they will follow their nose into trouble if given the chance.
+Considerations: They're scent hounds.
+They'll follow their nose into trouble the second they catch a scent.
 A fenced yard is highly recommended.
-They are also vocal -- the distinctive Beagle howl is charming to some and unbearable to others.
-Not ideal for apartments with thin walls.
+They're also vocal.
+That distinctive Beagle howl is charming to some and unbearable to others.
+Don't get a Beagle if you share thin walls with neighbors.

 Best for: Families with other dogs, owners with fenced yards, people who enjoy an independent but affectionate companion.